How far can I walk my puppy?

 6 month old puppy: 6 X 5 = 30 minutes.

-I am comfortable walking my 3-month-old puppy Remy for about 35 minutes at least once a day.
+I was comfortable walking my 16-week-old puppy Remy for about 35 minutes at least once a day.
 Ideally twice.
-(And let’s just say he’s not at all tired after this.)
+(And let’s just say he was not at all tired after this.)

-In addition to that, Remy should ideally be getting the opportunity to run and play at his own pace off leash for 20 minutes or so each day.
+In addition to that, Remy ideally got the opportunity to run and play at his own pace off leash for 20 minutes or so each day.

-I’ve talked with my puppy’s vet and my puppy’s breeder and this is what works for us.
+I talked with my puppy’s vet and my puppy’s breeder and this is what worked for us.
 It doesn’t mean it’s right for your puppy.
 I’ve received some unkind emails warning me I’m doing everything wrong. 🙁

 How far can I walk my puppy?
 My puppy is bred for endurance!